How to Master Social Media Video

 Surely you’ve filmed videos for your business, right?
 Right?
 Ok, maybe you haven’t.
 However, as we discussed in this post about Facebook Live and this one about how to use the new algorithm changes to your advantage, if you are serious about your social media strategy, you might also want to get serious about social media video.

-Now’s the time to remove the fear from social media video
+remove the fear from social media video

 There are many excuses that come up for why NOT to get started with video: